dmeditor/doc/tutorial/dmeditor-configuration.md

 ### Fetch image with size

 This is related to image handling.
-It's recommanded to store relative path and use image handling to get real image.
+It's practical use store image relative path and use image handling to get real image url with proper sizes when display.

 See [intergration](../integration) about how to an image is choosen and path is saved.